-You will find all frequently asked questions here
+Good, you will find all frequently asked questions about credit and leasing here.

 You will find the answers to the most common questions about credit, leasing, and financing in our FAQs.